Gurparkash-Singh/Taqdeer-Alitura/README.md

 - [ ] Verify payment methods page
 - [ ] Get address book working
 - [ ] Verify address book
-- [ ] Verify location button
 - [ ] Change DB to allow for multiple coupons on a product
 - [ ] Change DB to allow for multiple coupons on a profile
 - [ ] Change DB to allow for multiple coupons on entire store
-- [ ] Change DB to allow for email list
 - [ ] Add ability to select coupons at checkout
 - [ ] Verify checkout
 - [ ] Go back to exact shop settings and scroll to exact product on product page